 Program: Wind River Family & Community Healthcare

-Completes paperwork requirements to maintain quality, up to date clinical records, including assessments, patient placement, treatment plans, progress notes and other relevant information, enter the necessary information into the electronic health record (EHR) system, ACCUCARE.
+Completes paperwork requirements to maintain quality, up-to-date clinical records, including assessments, patient placement, treatment plans, progress notes and other relevant information, enter the necessary information into the electronic health record (EHR) system, ACCUCARE.

 All clinical documentation, services and issues will be reviewed with designated qualified Clinical Supervisor a minimum of 1 hour per week for 20 hours of direct clinical care.

 Strive to maintain client centered practices by integrating family and positive support systems.

-Model and support health and wellness activities and helth coping skills for clients
+Model and support health and wellness activities and healthy coping skills for clients.

 Maintain professional standard of conduct, and model recovery type behavior.